MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 6. Where the Copilot chat reads "What do you want to do with this table", enter the following prompt and submit:

-   `Store Real Estate Property information, including Address, Price, Size, Owner, and Owner Email.`
+   `Store Real Estate Property information, including ID, Address, Price, Size, Owner, and Owner Email.`

 7. Review the suggested Real Estate Property table.